kvsgouker/540FinalProject/README.md

 # Project 6: Global Theme Park Attendance & Ride Analysis

-This project builds a complete, cleaned, and enriched dataset of amusement parks and roller coasters by integrating multiple real-world data sources: <br>
+This project builds a complete, cleaned, and enriched dataset of amusement parks and roller coasters by integrating multiple real-world data sources:

 • Attendance data (2006–2022) from Wikipedia and Queue Times <br>
 • Ride characteristics from the Roller Coaster Database (RCDB) <br>
 • Park metadata via geolocation and Queue Times API <br>